remnrem/luna-doc/docs/tut/tut4.md

 literate( f1 , chs= lchs() , annots= sp.label ,  by.annot= sp.label , w = 8 )
 ```

+!!! warning
+    TODO: falling at the lasy hurdle... the above command is broken for this example...  need to fix.

 You could imagine easily adding some code to save each plot, or to make multiple plots
 per page, etc, for easy reviewing of all spindles detected in an EDF.
 Some example below: